Noemvriana: Last diplomatic efforts before the events

-The seizure of Greek ships by the Allies, the Katerini incident and the Franco-British violations of Greece's territorial integrity offended the national honor of a segment of "Old Greece" and increased the king's popularity.
-The king refused to honor his secret agreement with Bénazet and soldiers who requested to fight against the Bulgarian occupation were charged with "desertion to the rebels".
-A growing movement amongst the low rank officers within the army, led by Ioannis Metaxas and Sofoklis Dousmanis, were determined to oppose disarmament and any assistance to the Allies.
+The seizure of Greek ships by the Allies, the Katerini incident, and the Franco-British violations of Greece's territorial integrity offended the national honor of a segment of "Old Greece" and increased the king's popularity.
+The king refused to honor his secret agreement with Bénazet, and soldiers who requested to fight against the Bulgarian occupation were charged with "desertion to the rebels."
+A growing movement amongst the low-rank officers within the army, led by Metaxas and Sofoklis Dousmanis, were determined to oppose disarmament and any assistance to the Allies.

 Diplomacy failed despite continuing pressure applied by the Allies against Athens.
 On 24 November, du Fournet presented a seven-day ultimatum demanding the immediate surrender of at least ten Greek mountain artillery batteries.
 Du Fournet was instructed not to use force to take possession of the batteries.
 The admiral made a last effort to persuade the king to accept France's demands.
-He advised the king that he would land an Allied contingent, and occupy certain positions in Athens until all the demands were accepted by Greece.
-The king said that the citizens of Greece, as well as the army, were against disarmament, and only promised that the Greek forces would not attack the Allies.
+He advised the king that he would land an Allied contingent and occupy certain positions in Athens until Greece accepted all the demands.
+The king said that the citizens of Greece, as well as the army, were against disarmament and only promised that the Greek forces would not attack the Allies.

-Despite the gravity of the situation, both the royalist government and the Allies made no serious effort to reach a diplomatic solution.
-On 29 November, the royalist government rejected the proposal of the Allies and armed resistance was organized.
-By 30 November military units and royalist militia (the epistratoi, "reservists") from surrounding areas had been recalled and gathered in and around Athens (in total over 20,000 men) and occupied strategic positions, with orders not to fire unless fired upon.
-The Allied commanders failed in their assessment of the situation, disregarding Greek national pride and determination, causing them to conclude that the Greeks were bluffing.
+Despite the gravity of the situation, neither the royalist government nor the Allies made any serious effort to reach a diplomatic solution.
+On 29 November, the royalist government rejected the Allies' proposal, and armed resistance was organized.
+By 30 November, military units and royalist militia (the epistratoi, "reservists") from surrounding areas had been recalled and gathered in and around Athens (in total over 20,000 men) and occupied strategic positions, with orders not to fire unless fired upon.
+The Allied commanders failed to assess the situation, disregarding Greek national pride and determination, causing them to conclude that the Greeks were bluffing.
 The Allies thought that in the face of a superior force, Greeks would "bring the cannons on a plater" (surrender); a viewpoint that Du Fournet also shared.